Hazem-ali/Function-Plotter/README.md

 # Function-Plotter
-This is a GUI that plots mathematical functions
+This is a GUI that plots mathematical functions using python and embedded matplotlib window inside

 All is needed from you is:
 1. Write Your function whose variable is x